BuzzAlvin/Launchpage/README.md

 # Launch-Page
-website launchpage with timer countdown made with ejs, css and javascript with a server.
+A responsive website launchpage with timer countdown made with ejs, css and javascript with a server.